natevrl/boxng/README.md

 - Figma

 ## 🔋 Features
-- 👉 **Extensive Database**: Access a vast collection of boxing gloves with detailed information, including brand, model, country of design and manufacture, global ratings, and specific stats such as style, comfort, durability, sparring, bag work, and value for money.
-- 👉 **Admin Dashboard**: Secure interface for administrators to add, update, and delete glove entries without modifying the code.

 - 👉 **Dynamic Content Display**: Utilizes static data storage for fast access and efficient performance.
 - 👉 **Responsive Design**: Ensures an optimal viewing experience across all devices, from desktops to mobile phones.
 - 👉 **Server Components**: Efficiently manage server-side rendering and data fetching.